 - 1 gallon fresh apple cider

-- 1/2 to 1 cup granulated sugar (optional)
+- 1/2 cup (3 1/2 ounces; 100 grams) granulated sugar (optional)

 - Pour the apple cider into a stockpot that holds at least 5 quarts of liquid.
 Bring to a boil over medium heat and then reduce the heat as necessary to keep the apple cider at a good simmer, bubbling happily and not sluggishly.

-(While the cider simmers and reduces, wash and rinse 4 8-oz. mason jars, rings, and fresh lids.
-Keep the jars and rings in a 200˚F oven until you're ready to use them, and the lids in a pot of barely simmering water until then.
+- While the cider simmers and reduces, wash and rinse 4 8-ounce mason jars, rings, and fresh lids.
+Keep the jars and rings in a 200-degree oven until you're ready to use them, and the lids in a pot of barely simmering water until then.

 - Simmer the cider for 5 minutes more, letting the pectin activate and thicken the cider into a syrupy jelly.

 - Carefully fill the warm jars with jelly, leaving 1/4 inch headspace, and water bath can for 10 minutes at a rolling boil if desired.

 Water bath-canned jelly will keep, sealed, at room temperature for up to a year.